opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 **_The AG’s arguments_**

 24     At the outset, the AG raised two procedural objections to the orders sought by the Applicant.
-The Court of Appeal decision of _Vellama d/o Marie Muthu v Attorney-General_ [2013] 4 SLR 1 (“ _Vellama v AG_ ”) was cited by the AG for the proposition that O 53 r 1 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) only requires leave to be obtained in relation to an application for
+The Court of Appeal decision of _Vellama d/o Marie Muthu v Attorney-General_ <span class="citation">[2013] 4 SLR 1</span> (“ _Vellama v AG_ ”) was cited by the AG for the proposition that O 53 r 1 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) only requires leave to be obtained in relation to an application for

 _prerogative_ orders. [note: 10] In this regard, an applicant who wishes to obtain a prerogative order _and_ a declaration should first obtain leave to make an application for a prerogative order.
 After leave has been granted, the applicant may then proceed to apply for a declaration alongside the prerogative order.
 It was therefore submitted that the inclusion of the prayer for a declaration in the present leave application was procedurally wrong in so far as leave was only required for the mandatory order.